LorneWhiteway/glimpse_project/README.md

 2. The ini file must be called `control.ini`.
 3. Cutout catalogues will have names `{id}.cat.fits` where `{id}` is the id of the cutout (= healpix id of central point).
 4. Output files from glimpse will have names `{id}.glimpse.out.fits`.
-5. Final output value and weight files will be called `glimpse.merged.values.dat` and `glimpse.merged.weights.dat` respectively.
+5. Final output value and weight files will be called `glimpse.merged.values.fits` and `glimpse.merged.weights.fits` respectively.

 ## Information useful for running glimpse on the splinter cluster at UCL.